Sail128/NeuRBF/blogpost.md

 - Inverse quadratic: This is the example function they use.
 The basic formula for this function is: $\frac{1}{1+(x-kc)^2*ks}$
 - Gaussian: A very well understood RBF from literature and often implemented.
 The basic formula for this function is: $\phi(r) = e^{-\frac{(x-kc)^2 * ks}{2}}$
 - Inverse multiquadratic: This and the non inverse variant too are also often used in literature.
 With function: $\frac{1}{1+(x-kc)^2*ks}$
-- multiquadratic: Also an often used RBF.
+- Multiquadratic: Also an often used RBF.
 With $\sqrt{1+(x-kc)^2*ks}$
 - Non linear: This function is a linear fall-off about a center point up to a distance away from it which is dependent on the weight.
 When used in a regular grid without the adaptive parameters this function is the same as a Local Neural Field.
 Making it interesting to see how this performs against more smooth RBFs.
-- Exponential Sine: this function is a periodic function which may capture a periodic signal better and could therefore perform better in certain cases.
+- Exponential Sine: This function is a periodic function which may capture a periodic signal better and could therefore perform better in certain cases.
 With function: $e^{-\sin{\sqrt{(x-k_c)^2*k_s}}}$

 In all cases the adpative variants with anisotropic shape parameters were used.
 This was done to remain consistent with the results presented in the paper.

-The 3d plots of each RBF function with a identity matrix as shape parameter.
+The 3d plots of each RBF function with an identity matrix as shape parameter.
 ![3d plotted rbfs](blogpost_assets/3d_plotted_rbfs.png)

 #### Images

 For this analysis the following images were selected from the dataset referred to earlier.
 These images were selected due to their variety.
-Some have high frequencie detail, some have large solid backgroudns, and some have parts of the image which are out of focus.
-While this is not an exhaustive set, we expect it to proide enough variety to be able to make a qualatative assesment.
+Some have high frequencies detail, some have large solid backgrounds, and some have parts of the image which are out of focus.
+While this is not an exhaustive set, we expect it to provide enough variety to be able to make a qualitative assessment.

 ![image selected form the dataset](blogpost_assets/rbf_plotted_images.png)

 #### Method of testing
 The images are encoded using the selected RBFs as basis functions.
 This is then used to generate a new image.
 Between the original and the result an error map is calculated as well as a PSNR.
 Each NeuRBF was trained using the same settings as their ablation studies, with 3500 epochs.
 All other settings were left at default.

-### results & discussion
+### Results & discussion

 ![Radial Basis Functions error maps](blogpost_assets/rbf_error_maps.png)

-notes on the results:
+Notes on the results:
-- visually the errormaps seem to indicate that the choice of RBF makes a large difference
+- Visually the errormaps seem to indicate that the choice of RBF makes a large difference.
-- For each image a different RBF produces the best result
+- For each image a different RBF produces the best result.
 - For some images the resulting PSNR is fairly close, within 3dB.
 While for, for example img_44, the resulting PSNR differs by almost 6dB.
 - There chosen method, inverse qudratic (ivq_a), is only the best for one image from this set, but seems to perform reasonably well for most of them.

 <!-- First does the choice of RBF significantly matter for the result.
 Second, did their example choice of RBF significantly influence their results. -->

-To come to the answers to the questions we were intersted in.
+To come to the answers to the questions we were interested in.
 First, does the choice of RBF significantly matter for the result.
 Yes, it definitly seems to matter what RBF is used when the training epochs is limited.
-It maybe the case that with more epoch they all settle to an equal PSNR, but this was not investigated here.
+It maybe the case that with more epochs they all settle to an equal PSNR, but this was not investigated here.
 Additionally the content of the image also plays a role in how an RBF performs.
-With additional data it may be possible to infere from image characteristics what RFS would perfrom well.
+With additional data it may be possible to infere from image characteristics what RFS would perform well.
-The second question, did their choice of RBF onfluence their results.
-Looking at this limted sample set we don't think their results were negatively impacted by the choice of RBF.
-While the inverse quadratic doesn't perform the best for each image in the sample size tested it does seem to perform fairly consistently well across the sample dataset, compared to the other RBFs.
+The second question, did their choice of RBF influence their results.
+Looking at this limited sample set we don't think their results were negatively impacted by the choice of RBF.
+While the inverse quadratic does not perform the best for each image in the tested sample size; it does seem to perform fairly consistently well across the sample dataset, compared to the other RBFs.

-While this analysis wasn't exhaustive, it does show the potential of the NeuRBF method when using different RBFs.
+While this analysis was not exhaustive, it does show the potential of the NeuRBF method when using different RBFs.

 ## Conclusion and final remarks